 Here’s how to prevent your dog from barking around the house

-Make sure your dog gets plenty of exercise – after all, a tired dog is usually a calm dog!
+Make sure your dog gets plenty of exercises – after all, a tired dog is usually a calm dog!
 It can also help to limit access to windows, fences, and glass doors so they can’t get upset about something they see outside, even if it’s just a car driving by.

 Otherwise, training dogs not to bark, especially indoors, usually involves the “speak and remain silent” technique, which, perhaps confusingly, is best done by training them to bark on command first.
 Here’s how: